gyli/Go-Home-Alert/README.md

-# off-work-alert
+# Go Home Alert

-This tool notifies me when it is the best time to catch up a train home.
+It notifies me when it is the best time to catch up a train home.
+Without this tool, I might have to wait more than 10 minutes for my train.
+You know, DC metro.